 This is despite the fact that in recent years the NBU has been actively strengthening its control over the market.
 Thus, in June last year, the NBU, in internal letter No. 25-0005/38228, ordered Ukrainian banks to report on Mondays on all card payments of the population, regardless of their amount.

 According to this document, financiers transmit data to the NBU on three types of card transactions: P2P transfers (when individuals transfer money to each other), replenishment of credit, current, deposit accounts from accounts (via applications/websites) and vice versa, and payments on the Internet.
-Regarding online payments, the NBU requested detailed information with the card account numbers from which payments will be made, as well as data on the recipients - EDRPOU of the online platform/store, the number of payments, all amounts.
-Moreover, in the context of all cards – issued by both Ukrainian and foreign banks.
+Regarding online payments, the NBU requested detailed information with the numbers of card accounts from which payments will be made, as well as information about the recipients - EDRPOU of the online platform/shop, the number of payments, all amounts.
+Moreover, in the context of all cards - issued by both Ukrainian and foreign banks.
 Ukrainian banks that serve online merchants have information about everyone.

 That is, banking supervision is ready to check every Ukrainian who donates to a volunteer, but could not find a way to find out who and how took out almost 6 million microloans from pawnshops.